Michaela-Davis/intro_ping-pong/README.md

 _Does not require a server or setting up a database._

 ## Specifications
-* The program should count up to the provided number
+* The program should count up to the provided number -SEE KNOWN BUGS-
   * Input Example: 2
   * Output Example: [1, 2]
 * The program should replace numbers divisible by 3 with "ping"